gloomy-penguin-kim/coursera-ibm-javascript-travel-recommendations/README.md

 https://www.coursera.org/learn/javascript-programming-essentials

-list.json is the data file, feel free to take it.
 I can do better or more scraping, though, if you ask for what you want.
 Gloomy.penguin.kim@gmail.com

 just download and run `python3 -m http.server 5000 --bind 127.0.0.1` in the main directory and it will load index.js for you.